thoughtspot/rest-api-sdk/Typescript/README.md

 ## Install the Rest API SDK

-The latest version of the TypeScript SDK is available in npm package manager - https://www.npmjs.com/package/@thoughtspot/rest-api-sdk.

 To install the SDK, run the following command at the command line:

     npm install @thoughtspot/rest-api-sdk